hypercore-one/znn_walletapi_csharp/README.md

 Determines whether or not the auto-receiver service is enabled.
 Default value is: `true`.
 - **LockTimeout**
 The lock timeout determines the amount of time of wallet inactivity before the wallet is locked.
 Default value is: `"00:05:00"`.
-- **TimeInterval**
+- **TimerInterval**
 The timer interval the service checks whether the lock timeout has expired.
 Default value is: `"00:00:05"`.

 ### PlasmaBot

-The community plasma bot offers plasma as a service.
+The community plasma-bot offers plasma as a service.
 It generates plasma by fusing QSR for a limited amount of time to an address.

-A valid API key is needed to make use of the plasma bot service.
+A valid API key is needed to make use of the plasma-bot.

-Use the `Api:Utilities:PlasmaBot` configuration section to configure the auto-locker.
+Use the `Api:Utilities:PlasmaBot` configuration section to configure the plasma-bot.

 ``` Json
 "Api": {